Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling

-\subsection{Evaluation methods}
+\subsection{Evaluation Methods}

 Statistical postprocessing techniques aim at generating calibrated and sharp probabilistic forecasts from NWP ensemble output.
-As argued by \cite{GneitingBalabdaouiRaftery2007}, the goal in probabilistic forecasting is to maximize the sharpness of the predictive distributions subject to calibration.
+As argued by \citet{GneitingBalabdaouiRaftery2007}, the goal in probabilistic forecasting is to maximize the sharpness of the predictive distributions subject to calibration.
 Calibration is a multi-faceted, joint property of the forecasts and the observations; essentially, the forecasts are calibrated if the observations can be interpreted as random draws from the predictive distributions.
 Sharpness refers to the concentration of the predictive distributions, and thus is a property of the forecasts only.

 In univariate settings, calibration is checked via the probability integral transform (PIT) or the verification rank.
-The PIT is simply the value that the predictive cumulative distribution function attains at the realizing observation \citep{Dawid1984, GneitingBalabdaouiRaftery2007}, with suitable adaptations in the case of discrete distributions \citep{CzadoGneitingHeld2009}.
+The PIT is simply the value that the predictive cumulative distribution function attains at the realizing observation (\citecs{Dawid1984}; Gneiting, Balabdaoui and Raftery, \citeyear{GneitingBalabdaouiRaftery2007}), with suitable adaptations in the case of discrete distributions ({Czado, Gneiting and Held}, \citeyear{CzadoGneitingHeld2009}).
 For an ensemble forecast, the verification rank is the rank of the realizing observation when pooled with the ensemble values \citep{Hamill2001}.
 When a predictive distribution is calibrated, the PIT or verification rank is uniformly distributed.
 Thus, calibration can be diagnosed by compositing over forecast cases, plotting a PIT or verification rank histogram, respectively, and checking for deviations from uniformity.
-Verification rank and PIT histograms are directly comparable, with a U-shape indicating underdispersion, an inverse U-shape indicating overdispersion, and skew pointing at biases in the predictive distributions.
+Verification rank and PIT histograms are directly comparable, with a \mbox{U-shape} indicating underdispersion, an inverse \mbox{U-shape} indicating overdispersion, and skew pointing at biases in the predictive distributions.

-Proper scoring rules provide decision theoretically coherent numerical measures of predictive performance that assess calibration and sharpness simultaneously.
+Proper scoring rules provide decision theoretically coherent numerical measures of predictive performance that may assess calibration and sharpness simultaneously.
 Here we use the proper continuous ranked probability score (CRPS), defined by